-Salt Lake City Climate Positive 2040 identifies increased walking, biking, and transit as key strategies to achieve its aggressive target analysis in fall 2022 to ed east-west barriers.
-The City is beginning an initial technical inform further consideration under the Critical Connections project.
+SLC Climate Positive 2040 identifies increased walking, biking, and transit as key strategies to achieve its aggressive target of ed east-west barriers.
+The City is beginning an initial technical analysis in fall 2022 to inform further consideration under the Critical Connections project.